septi0/usbackup/README.md

 For a sample configuration file see `config.sample.yml` file.
 Aditionally, you can copy the file to `/etc/usbackup/config.yml`, `/etc/opt/usbackup/config.yml` or `~/.config/usbackup/config.yml` (or where you want as long as you provide the `--config` parameter) and adjust the values to your needs.

+A `secrets.env` file can also be created in the same directory as the config file to store sensitive information such as passwords and API keys.
+This file should be in the format of key=value pairs, one per line and referenced in the config file using the `${VAR_NAME}` syntax.

 For details on how to configure the file, see the `config.sample.yml` file.

 The main sections of the configuration file are: